gurkewasser/npr-mc2-FS25/README.md

 ## Dependencies

 See `requirements.txt` for a full list.
-Key packages I use include:
+Key packages I used include:

 * transformers
 * sentence-transformers